allbecauseyoutoldmeso/CV/README.md

 I'm good at learning - getting to grips with unfamiliar tools and languages, hunting down answers to difficult questions, and sometimes just nagging at a problem until it surrenders.

-## Skills

-#### Learning

-I'm intellectually curious and enjoy developing new skills.
-Those I've tackled in the past include teaching, working as a Junior Doctor, designing, animal care and gardening.
+Skills I've tackled in the past include teaching, working as a Junior Doctor, graphic design, animal care and organic farming.
+I love fresh challenges, and am good at adapting to new environments.

-#### Creativity

-I have an original and arguably overactive imagination and I like to use it!

-#### Adaptability

-I've worked in a lot of diverse environments, from hospitals and schools to toyshops and organic farms.
-I lived in a caravan in a field full of donkeys once.

-#### Resilience

-I've worked as a doctor, which is really hard.
-It involves long hours, an often relentless work load, and making really difficult, sometimes genuinely life or death, decisions.
-Medicine wasn't for me, in the end, but it has taught me to handle hard work.

 ## Education

 #### Makers Academy

 * A solid grounding in Ruby and JavaScript (plus jQuery) along with relevant testing frameworks.
-* A working knowledge of HTML and CSS.
+* A good working knowledge of HTML and CSS.
 * Competence with Sinatra, Rails and Node.js.
 * Confidence working with databases.
-* The knowledge and confidence to work independently, and to find out what I need to know.
-For our final project I and my intrepid team taught ourselves about web VR, learned how to write an Alexa skill...and figured out how to link them up, with some pretty cool results (<a href="https://github.com/allbecauseyoutoldmeso/spaceship">see here</a>).
 * Experience of and enthusiasm for pair-coding and teamwork.
-* An appreciation of well written code, and a passion for writing it.
 * A firm belief in TDD and SOLID principles.
+* The knowledge and confidence to work independently, and to find out what I need to know.
+For our final project I and my intrepid team taught ourselves about web VR, learned how to write an Alexa skill...and figured out how to link them up, with <a href="https://github.com/allbecauseyoutoldmeso/spaceship">some pretty cool results</a>.
-* See <a href="https://github.com/allbecauseyoutoldmeso">my profile page </a> for the projects I enjoyed most, and <a href="https://github.com/allbecauseyoutoldmeso/CV/blob/master/Coding_and_me.md">here </a>for selected snapshots from my learning over the past four months.
+* See <a href="https://github.com/allbecauseyoutoldmeso">my profile page</a> for the projects I enjoyed most, and <a href="https://github.com/allbecauseyoutoldmeso/CV/blob/master/Coding_and_me.md">here</a>for selected snapshots from my learning over the past four months.

 #### Kensington and Chelsea College
 2014:  National Diploma in Graphic Design (Distinction)